 In an effort to establish more inclusive housing options for queer and trans students, Residential Life has introduced a new housing option for the 2017-2018 Fall semester called QHouse.
-QHouse, which will be located in 773, will be an intentional living space for LGBTQ students and allies, and marks what some community members believe will be an important step toward institutional recognition of the needs of queer students.
+QHouse will be an intentional living space for LGBTQ students and allies, and marks what some community members believe will be an important step toward institutional recognition of the needs of queer students.

-“QHouse community aims to reclaim and reimagine ideas of home, with the understanding that many LGBTQ people struggle with the concept of being their whole selves at home,” wrote Qui Alexander, Director of the Women*s Center and an advocate for the new housing option, via email.
+“QHouse community aims to reclaim and reimagine ideas of home, with the understanding that many LGBTQ people struggle with the concept of being their whole selves at home,” wrote an advocate for the new housing option, via email.
 “The community seeks to be a refuge (home) for all LGBTQ students by its commitment to support, safety, intersectionality, joy and interdependence.”

 QHouse will serve as both a reserved living space for queer students and LGBTQ allies, as well as an intentional community space to foster inclusivity and community engagement with queer issues.
 Residence in QHouse will entail attending weekly community meetings, planning and hosting events which involve the Haverford community as a whole, and adhering to housing guidelines and community agreements established by the collective group.
 A meeting was held in January to begin drafting a mission statement for QHouse.

-Students who helped advocate for the initiative, such as Chelsea Richardson ‘18, said that they believe that QHouse will help promote feelings of safety and comfort among queer-identifying students who may feel uncomfortable during room draw processes.
+Students who helped advocate for the initiative said that they believe that QHouse will help promote feelings of safety and comfort among queer-identifying students who may feel uncomfortable during room draw processes.

-“I see QHouse as a chance to be a space that embraces diversity, intersectionality, and inclusivity in a way that SAGA, in many ways, has failed to,” Bechen said.
+“I see QHouse as a chance to be a space that embraces diversity, intersectionality, and inclusivity in a way that SAGA, in many ways, has failed to,” they said.